Hedgehog Signaling Pathway

 - Hui CC, Angers S (2011) Gli proteins in development and disease.
 Annu.
 Rev. Cell Dev.
 Biol.
 27, 513–37.

 - Ingham PW, Nakano Y, Seger C (2011) Mechanisms and functions of Hedgehog signalling across the metazoa.
 Nat.
 Rev. Genet.
 12(6), 393–406.

 - Ng JM, Curran T (2011) The Hedgehog's tale: developing strategies for targeting cancer.
 Nat.
 Rev. Cancer 11(7), 493–501.

 - Wilson CW, Chuang PT (2010) Mechanism and evolution of cytosolic Hedgehog signal transduction.
 Development 137(13), 2079–94.

-We would like to thank Dr. Hans Widlund, Brigham and Women’s Hospital, Harvard Medical School, Boston, MA, for contributing to this diagram.
+We would like to thank Prof. Hans Widlund, Brigham and Women’s Hospital, Harvard Medical School, Boston, MA, for reviewing this diagram.

 created June 2006